Billy Butcher: Season 2 (2020)

-Season Three (2022)
+Season 3 (2022)

-In season three, in the year following Becca's death, Butcher has continued to lead the Boys under the sponsorship of the Federal Bureau of Superhuman Affairs, albeit without Hughie (now a liaison officer between the Boys and the FBSA) and MM (who wished to spend more time with his daughter, Janine), now headquartered at the Flatiron Building.
-Butcher has also been sober for the past year, and has served as a surrogate father figure to Ryan.
-On one mission, where the size-shifting Supe Termite accidentally killed his boyfriend, Butcher saves Frenchie by trapping Termite in a bag of cocaine and forced him to overdose, but decided not to kill him in accordance with Hughie's orders.
-After learning that Termite would not face charges due to a sponsorship deal between Vought and Terminix, Butcher expresses his anger and frustration over being allowed only to apprehend lower-tier Supes for minor offences.
+In the year following Becca's death, Butcher has continued to lead the Boys under the sponsorship of the Federal Bureau of Superhuman Affairs, albeit without Hughie (now a liaison officer between the Boys and the FBSA) and MM (who wished to spend more time with his daughter, Janine), now headquartered at the Flatiron Building.
+Butcher has been sober for the past year and has served as a surrogate father figure to Ryan.
+On one mission, where the size-shifting Supe Termite accidentally killed his boyfriend, Butcher saves Frenchie by trapping Termite in a bag of cocaine and forced him to overdose but decided not to kill him in accordance with Hughie's orders.
+After learning that Termite would not face charges due to a sponsorship deal between Vought and Terminix, Butcher expresses his frustration over being allowed only to apprehend lower-tier Supes for minor offences.

 With Queen Maeve working as an informant for the Boys, she informs him of the existence of a weapon called "B.C.L.
-Red", which allegedly killed the legendary Supe Soldier Boy in 1984 and which could be used to kill Homelander.
-She also provides him with vials of V24, an experimental Compound V variant which temporarily grants superpowers for 24 hours.
-Whilst considering pouring the V24 down the drain, Butcher is visited by Homelander, frustrated with being forced to publicly apologise for his relationship with Stormfront and having to co-captain the Seven with Starlight; begrudgingly empathising with their respective stymied positions, Butcher and Homelander pledge to some day engage in a "scorched earth" fight to the death.
+Red", which allegedly killed the legendary Supe Soldier Boy in 1984 and could be used to kill Homelander.
+She provides him with vials of V24, an experimental Compound V variant which grants superpowers for 24 hours.
+Butcher is visited by Homelander, frustrated with being forced to publicly apologise for his relationship with Stormfront and having to co-captain the Seven with Starlight; begrudgingly empathising with their respective stymied positions, Butcher and Homelander pledge to someday engage in a "scorched earth" fight to the death.